chrisnoonan98675/site/xl-release/how-to/create-a-jython-script-task.markdown

 ## Security and Jython Script tasks

 When a Jython Script task becomes active, the script is executed in a sandbox environment on the XL Release server.
 This means that the script has very restricted permissions.
-By default, access to the file system and network are not allowed.
+By default, access to the file system, network and non API related classes is not allowed.

 To remove these restrictions, add a `script.policy` file to the `XL_RELEASE_SERVER_HOME/conf` directory.
 This is a standard [Java Security Policy file](http://docs.oracle.com/javase/7/docs/technotes/guides/security/PolicyFiles.html) that contains the permissions that a script should have.

+To white-list additional Java packages or classes for the script to use, the following XL Release specific `RuntimePermission` should be used:

+    permission  com.xebialabs.xlrelease.script.security.RuntimePermission "accessClass.com.company.domain.*";
+    permission  com.xebialabs.xlrelease.script.security.RuntimePermission "accessClass.com.company.utils.HelperClass";

 You must restart the XL Release server after creating or changing the `XL_RELEASE_SERVER_HOME/conf/script.policy` file.

 ## Sample scripts